yodaos-project/yoda-book/en/yodaos-source/customization/03-light.md

 ### System Light Effect File Definition

 The system light effect is configured in `${LIGHT_SOURCE}/config.json`.
 The content of this file is the json object.
 The key saves the relative path of the system's lighting effect.
-The `config.json` file is the relative path and the value is the priority of the light.
-The smaller the priority number of the system lighting effect, the higher the priority, that is, the highest.
+The value is the priority of the light.
+The smaller the priority number of the system lighting effect, the higher the priority.
+That is 0 is the highest.

-The system light effect maintains a layer layer, which is an array that holds all the lights to be restored.
+The system light effect maintains a layer, which is an array that holds all the lights to be restored.
 There can only be one light effect per layer, and the number of layers indicates the priority.
 That is, if a system light is to be restored, the light will be saved to the system layer.
 Look for it from the 0th floor when recovering.
 The maximum number of layers in the layer is determined by the largest number in the config.json file.

 The following is an example of the contents of a `config.json` file: